ertgrulll/man/README.md

 ## About The Project

 Reactive state management and navigation library.
 Easy to use, not requires fancy things.
 Not dependent any other package.
+'Man' name comes from 'manager'.

 <p  align="right">(<a  href="#top">back to top</a>)</p>